目次

 }

-Disadvantages: More complex implementation, requires knowledge of numerical computation
+Advantages: Very fast convergence and high precision Disadvantages: More complex implementation, requires knowledge of numerical computation5.
+Comparison of Accuracy and Efficiency

 Method | Accuracy | Convergence Speed | Execution Time | Use Cases |